Ailsa Craig: Curling stones

-From the mid-nineteenth century the island has been quarried for its rare type of micro-granite with riebeckite (known as "Ailsite"), which is used to make stones for the sport of curling.
+From the mid-nineteenth century the island has been quarried for its rare type of microgranite with riebeckite (known as "Ailsite"), which is used to make stones for the sport of curling.
 As of 2004, 60–70% of all curling stones in use were made from granite from the island and it is one of only two sources for all stones in the sport, the other being the Trefor Granite Quarry in Wales.

 Ailsa Craig produced two types of granite for curling, Blue Hone and Ailsa Craig Common Green.
 Blue Hone, which is unique to Ailsa Craig, has very low water absorption, which prevents the action of repeatedly freezing water from eroding the stone.
-Ailsa Craig Common Green is a lesser quality granite than Blue Hone.
 In the past, most curling stones were made from Blue Hone but the quarry is restricted by environmental conditions that exclude blasting.

 Kays of Scotland has been making curling stones since 1851 and has the exclusive rights to the Ailsa Craig granite, granted by the Marquess of Ailsa.
 A "harvest" of Ailsa Craig granite by Kays took place in 2013, after a hiatus of 11 years; 2,000 tonnes were harvested, sufficient to fill anticipated orders until at least 2020.
 A subsequent harvest was held in the winter of 2020.
+The curling stones produced by Kays of Scotland with Ailsa Craig granite are the only curling stones approved for use in the Winter Olympic Games.